 All advertisers had pretty similar rates, USD 40 for 5 hours, 50 for 8 hours and 55 for 10 hours.
 That was for the whole car and sounded ok as it was for two.
 Of course it’s better still if there are more travelers to share.

 We made the reservation simply by email and each time they replied within 30 min.

 As we didn’t know how many hours we will need we made a 10 hour reservation with two more optional hours.
 That was good as our trips finally took 11 to 12 hours both days.

-The next morning the driver was waiting for us at 8:30 in front of our hotel, exactly as we had agreed, and our day trip to West Bali could start!
+So the next morning the driver was there at 8:30, waiting for us in front of our hotel, exactly as we had agreed.
+Our West Bali day trip could start!

 Sanur to Batubulan

-We were heading west but our driver said we should first go and see a local Barong dance show at Batubulan.
+We were heading west, but our driver said we should first go and see a local Barong dance show that was held at Batubulan.

 Barong Dance Show

 Bali barong dance players in Batubulan

 Barong is the most typical form of dance in Bali.
 It reflects the country’s culture so much that every Bali visitor should try to see some barong dance.
 That’s why there are many shows in the tourist areas, in hotels and restaurants.